greenelab/ben_heil_dissertation/manuscript.md

 Unfortunately many studies don’t address batch effects at all, despite operating on large multi-study datasets like the Cancer Genome Atlas (TCGA).
 These studies are likely to fail to generalize to real-world data, as machine learning models like to fixate on spurious correlations between data and phenotypes.

-**Deep Learning vs Standard ML**
-As was discussed in the background section, recent years have seen a dramatic shift towards deep learning methods.
-It is not immediately clear, however, whether this is a good decision for problems without giant datasets.
-While some argue that deep learning is overrated and simpler models should be used instead [@doi:10.1007/978-3-030-01768-2_25; @arxiv:1911.00353], others find that deep learning outperforms even domain specific models [@doi:10.1186/s13321-017-0232-0; @doi:10.1016/j.jbi.2018.04.007].

-Because it is unclear which type of model will perform best on which dataset, it is important to try both simple and complex models.
-In the Deepathology paper, Azarkahlili et al. found that their deep neural networks outperformed decision tree, KNN, random forest, logistic regression, and SVM models [@doi:10.1038/s41598-019-52937-5 ].
-Likewise, in gene expression imputation, Chen et al. found that their neural network classifier outperformed linear regression in 99.97 percent of genes and k-nearest neighbors in all genes [@doi:10.1093/bioinformatics/btw074].
-On the other hand, Grewal et al. tried multiple methods and found they work roughly the same [@doi:10.1001/jamanetworkopen.2019.2597].
-They settled this by combining a few different models into an ensemble.

-Due to technical considerations [@doi:10.1016/j.cell.2018.03.034] or other reasons, some authors only evaluate a single model [@doi:10.1016/j.cmpb.2018.10.004].
-While this simplifies the analysis for their papers, it makes it unclear whether they could have done better with a different model.
-This is particularly important for authors who are using deep learning models, because simpler models tend to be much more interpretable.

 **Evaluating Model Performance**
 Validation is another important consideration in phenotype prediction.